lordofscripts/caesardisk/docs/README.md

 ## Primary & Secondary with the same length

+First of all, this is more practical, though the other is slightly harder to break.
+For this use the `-dual` CLI option with either the default *English* (ASCII) or *Spanish* alphabets.

 This would be optimal because then you can use the same key (shift value) in **both** disks.
 Consider this case: